-Further information on ICT equipment management policy can be found in the ICT equipment usage section of the Guidelines for ICT Equipment.
+Further information on information technology (IT) equipment management policy can be found in the IT equipment usage section of the Guidelines for Information Technology Equipment.

-Further information on ICT equipment registers can be found in the ICT equipment usage section of the Guidelines for ICT Equipment.
+Further information on IT equipment registers can be found in the IT equipment usage section of the Guidelines for Information Technology Equipment.

-Further information on ICT equipment sanitisation processes and procedures can be found in the ICT equipment sanitisation and destruction section of the Guidelines for ICT Equipment.
+Further information on IT equipment sanitisation processes and procedures can be found in the IT equipment sanitisation and destruction section of the Guidelines for Information Technology Equipment.

-Further information on ICT equipment destruction processes and procedures can be found in the ICT equipment sanitisation and destruction section of the Guidelines for ICT Equipment.
+Further information on IT equipment destruction processes and procedures can be found in the IT equipment sanitisation and destruction section of the Guidelines for Information Technology Equipment.

-Further information on ICT equipment disposal processes and procedures can be found in the ICT equipment disposal section of the Guidelines for ICT Equipment.
+Further information on IT equipment disposal processes and procedures can be found in the IT equipment disposal section of the Guidelines for Information Technology Equipment.